RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

 Ultralight mode, 7b UID
 => UID `00010210111213`
-(note how the UID is composed of first two blocks as in regular Ultralights)
+👉 the UID is composed of first two blocks as in regular Ultralights

 Ultralight mode, 10b UID
 => UID `00010203040506070809`
-(note how the UID is composed only from block0)
+👉 the UID is composed only from block0

 ### Set 14443B UID and ATQB